GovTechSG/TechBiz-Documentation/add-and-configure-products.md

-# Add and configure Services
+# Add and configure Products

-Agencies need to add the subscribed SGTS Services required for the system(s) and configure the Services for each TechBiz system.
+Agencies need to add the subscribed SGTS Products required for the system(s) and configure the Products for each TechBiz system.

-**To add and configure subscribed Services**
+**To add and configure subscribed Products**

 1. From the sidebar, click **Accounts**.
 2. Go to the required TechBiz account.
 3. Click **SYSTEMS**.
 4. Choose the required system and click **Manage**.
-5. Go to **SERVICES** \> **Add Services**.
+5. Go to **Products** \> **Add Products**.

-> **Note:** Each SGTS Service will have different requirements for Service configuration.
-Click the triangle to view Service configuration instructions for the required SGTS Service.
+> **Note:** Each SGTS Product will have different requirements for Product configuration.
+Click the triangle to view Product configuration instructions for the required SGTS Product.

 <details>
   <summary>SHIP-HATS</summary>